Inexpensive Patents: Everything You Need to Know

 - Utilize the services of a patent attorney to complete and file the application.
 This will cost around $5,000 - $10,000 due to attorney billable hours.

-There are many fees associated with a patent that are spread out over the lifetime of the patent.
+There are many fees associated with a patent that is spread out over the lifetime of the patent.
 The following timeline provides a visual example of the fees you will be paying:

 - Complete, file, and pay $70 to cover USPTO filing fee for provisional patent application.